Prunus minutiflora

 Prunus minutiflora, called the Texas almond, is a shrub native to Texas and northern Mexico.

 'Minutiflora' means "minute flower" as the flowers of this shrub are very tiny, with petals being only 2 mm long.
 It has small flowers and dark brown/black to pinkish-red fruits that are only about 1.3 cm in diameter.
 The shrubs grow up to 3 ft tall in thickets.
 It is dioecious, having male and female flowers on separate plants, which is rare for Prunus.
 It mainly grows in limestone soils.
+Seeds are fed upon by the larvae of the weevil Coccotorus pruniphilus, while the leaves are believed to be a host plant for larvae of the moth Ursia furtiva.